Medically reviewed by Drugs.com. Last updated on Aug 24, 2023.

 - have or might have prostate cancer

-- are pregnant or may become pregnant or are breastfeeding.
-Androderm may harm your unborn or breastfeeding baby.
+- are pregnant ANDRODERM may harm your unborn baby.

 Talk to your healthcare provider before taking this medicine if you have any of the above conditions.